What happens if it rains on my wedding day?

 From a wedding photography point of view rain can be a real problem and unfortunately it can wreck havoc with your photography plans, so it pays to have a back up photography plan for adverse weather conditions, especially if you are having an outdoor ceremony or want a lot of photos in the middle of vineyards or a beach

 It is advisable to start to check the weather forecast only 5-7 days before your wedding.
 If you check it any earlier than this as you won’t be getting an accurate forecast.
-A great website for reliable weather forecasts in Melbourne is the Bureau of Meterology.
+A great website and app for reliable weather forecasts in Melbourne is the Bureau of Meterology.

 If rain or bad weather is forecast, then it’s time to swing your wet weather back up plans into action!
 These should ideally be done a few months before your wedding date.